The views expressed by the host on this program documented to be almost always right, 99.8.

 He gives a speech that anybody running would give, except he says he's not.

-Does anybody really think that's gonna happen?
+Does anybody really think that's going to happen?

 The Democrats run the Justice Department crying out loud.

-You think Hillary Clinton doesn't have the goods on somebody to fire back if she gets indicted.
+You think Hillary Clinton doesn't have the goods on somebody to fire back if she gets indicted?

 Why do you think Bill Clinton wants to play golf with Barack Obama?